The internet has brought many opportunities for online jobs for teens. No longer do you need to be an adult to make $1000 a week.

 There are many online jobs that are suitable for teens.
 Most of these jobs do not require that you be at least 18 years of age.
 If you are a teen reading this, then jump on the online jobs bandwagon and start to earn extra money online.
 If you are a parent with a teen at home, you can encourage your kid to apply for a few easy online jobs and start learning about financial independence.

-Here are some of the best online jobs for teens.
+Here are some of the best online jobs for teens to make money online without paying anything.
 Some are active, while others are passive income ideas.
-I am sure you will find a few that meets your situation.
+I am sure you will find a few that meets your situation and helps you earn some healthy side income or even get rich.

 Join survey sites for teens to find simple online jobs